 The economy, travel to work and housing patterns of Cambridgeshire and Peterborough are dominated by these three core areas which adjoin each other in an indistinct way.
 Unlike other, more city-centred Combined Authorities, this is not a single economic area.
-It is a geographically large multi-centred area in which each city and indeed market town has a different role.
+It is a geographically large multi-centred area

+This interim report sets out the progress in the CPIER to date.
+It is intended to stimulate debate and views on its contents are welcomed. in which each city and indeed market town has a different role.
 The southern economy has been the most productive - this has been significantly facilitated by creating the conditions for growth through proactive planning policy and purposeful action to stimulate nascent entrepreneurs, which has in turn leveraged external private and government investment.